 I believe one of the key reasons for the strong growth of the Brazilian church is their widespread understanding that using homes for ministry is biblical.
 They teach it as something every believer can and should participate in.
 And it is producing consistent, significant results.
 I believe the church in Brazil will continue to grow as long as they maintain their focus on small groups.

 Small groups are no magic bullet.
-There are important keys to leading a small group successfully, and we discuss some of those in the Team Tactics portion of our Journey program.
-There are certainly ways to sabotage success.
+There are important keys to leading a small group successfully, and there are definitely ways to sabotage success!
 But past failures do not invalidate the principle--only the specific methodology used.
 With just a few tweaks and changes, your next small group could end up a terrific success.

 The New Testament model of evangelism through small groups is often overlooked or neglected today.
 But it is easy to implement—and has the potential for dramatic results.
 Just as it worked in biblical times, it is working in Brazil today.
 And small groups can work in your church too!